ivandj/sublime/sublime3.md

 Sublime Text 3
 ==============

 This is my Sublime resource center.
-When I need a clean install, this is the place I go to for all the info.
+When I need a clean install, this is a 1-page-has-it-all I go to for all the info.
 Hope you find it useful.
+Keep scrolling or jump to a particular section.

 - [Package Control](#package-control)
 - [Packages](#packages)